-The structural changes recommended by the Department are minor in nature and relate to the numbering and terminology changes in the Fines section of the local law that ensure consistency.
+The structural changes recommended by the Department are minor in nature and largely relate to numbering and terminology changes in the local law to ensure consistency.
 These minor modifications have been made to the advertised local law consistent with the submission received.
 As a consequence of the various changes, a tracked changes version of the Fencing Amendment Local Law 2017 has been included as Attachment 3 showing the changes made following advertising.
-A tracked changed version of the Fencing Local Law is also included as Attachment 4, which shows the changes that will result from to the Fencing Amendment Local Law 2017 and includes the numbering and terminology modifications that have been recommended following advertising.
+A tracked changed version of the consolidated Fencing Local Law 2008 is also included as Attachment 4, which shows the changes that will result from the Fencing Amendment Local Law 2017 and includes the numbering and terminology modifications that have been recommended following advertising.